We’ve got a riddle for you. 👀

 Here’s our in-depth review of Jira in case you wanted a closer look.

-Zoho Project is part of the Zoho suite which contains other SaaS tools like CRM software, Zoho Books (for accounting), etc. So it makes sense to use Zoho Projects only when you’re using other associated software.
+Zoho Sheet is part of the Zoho suite which contains other SaaS tools like CRM software, Zoho Books (for accounting), etc.

 - Task lists, subtasks, and comments for easy task management

 - Timesheets allow you to track and create reports of your team’s working hours